-In this section, we will first explore photophysical properties of MPS-PPV in two different solvents, water and dimethylsulfoxide (DMSO), and then turn to study the effects of ionic strength on the electronic structure and superquenching of MPS-PPV.
-What we will see is that even though the polymer chains appear to agglomerate in a similar fashion no matter what the solvent or ionic strength, the electronic structure of the chromophores along the polymer backbone depend quite sensitively on the nature of the solvent environment.
+In this section, we will first explore the photophysical properties of MPS-PPV in two different solvents, water and dimethylsulfoxide (DMSO), and then turn to study the effects of ionic strength on the electronic structure and superquenching of MPS-PPV.
+What we will see is that even though the polymer chains appear to agglomerate in a similar fashion no matter what the solvent or ionic strength, the electronic structure of the chromophores along the polymer backbone depends quite sensitively on the nature of the solvent environment.

-A. Solvent and Ionic Strength Effects on the Physical and Electronic Structure of MPS-PPV: Figure 3 shows the absorption (diamonds and squares) and emission (triangles and circles) spectra of dilute solutions of MPS-PPV in neat water (open symbols) and DMSO (solid symbols).
-The 485-nm absorption maximum, which is typical for alkoxy-substituted PPVs, is the same in both solvents, suggesting that the average conjugation length of the polymer is similar in the two solvents.
+Solvent and ionic strength effects on the physical and electronic structure of MPS-PPV

+Figure 3 shows the absorption (diamonds and squares) and emission (triangles and circles) spectra of dilute solutions of MPS-PPV in neat water (open symbols) and DMSO (solid symbols).
+The 485-nm absorption maximum, which is typical for alkoxy-substituted PPVs, is the same in both solvents, suggesting that the average conjugation length of the polymer is similar in the two solvents [8].
 Figure 3 also shows that the emission spectrum of MPS-PPV is somewhat different in the two solvents, lying further to the red in water relative to DMSO.
 We believe that much of the apparent red-shift of the emission in water results either from solvatochromism (since water is more polar than DMSO) or from self-absorption (as much of the bluer emission is water is lost under the broader absorption band).
-Perhaps more important than the shape of the spectrum, however, is the fact that the photoluminescence quantum yields (PLQYs) of MPS-PPV in the two solvents are strikingly different, as reported in Table I: the PLQY of MPS-PPV is nearly 2 orders of magnitude larger in neat DMSO (45%) than in water (0.5%).
-This observation is in accord with the results of Tan et al., who found that conjugated polyelectrolytes based on sulfonated and phosphorylated PPEs were strongly fluorescent in the polar organic solvent methanol but nearly completely dark in aqueous solution.
-Using the fact that their charged PPEs showed a distinct absorption feature characteristic of chromphore aggregation when dissolved in water, Tan et al. interpreted the low aqueous quantum yield as evidence of aggregation of the polyelectrolyte in water, so that photoexcitation leads to the formation of weakly emissive interchain species (excimers or aggregates).7-23
+Perhaps more important than the shape of the spectrum, however, is the fact that the photoluminescence quantum yields (PLQYs) of MPS-PPV in the two solvents are strikingly different, as reported in Table 1: the PLQY of MPS-PPV is nearly 2 orders of magnitude larger in neat DMSO (45%) than in water (0.5%).
+This observation is in accord with the results of Tan et al. [32], who found that conjugated polyelectrolytes based on sulfonated and phosphorylated PPEs were strongly fluorescent in the polar organic solvent methanol but nearly completely dark in aqueous solution.
+Using the fact that their charged PPEs showed a distinct absorption feature characteristic of chromphore aggregation when dissolved in